-In Fig.~\ref{simulations} we show snapshots of different equilibrium configurations obtained from DPD simulations by varying the molar fractions of the two species.
-The binary polymer system strikingly self-assembles into the structures shown in the two panels corresponding to a multi-core-corona and a single-core-corona or core-shell states.
-The two cases correspond to a total solid content of $N_{\rm s}/(N_{\rm s}+N_{\rm w})=20.15$\% in aqueous solvent, where $N_{\rm s}$ and $N_{\rm w}$ are the number of solid and water beads, respectively.
-In the multi-core configuration the molar fractions are $10$~\% of A$_{19}$ and $90$~\% of A$_1$B$_6$, and in the single-core case there is $50$~\% of A$_{19}$ and $50$~\% of A$_1$B$_6$.
-The simulations are performed in a cubic box of $100 \times 100 \times 100\ r_c^3$, where $r_c$ is the cutoff radius of the interaction between beads.
-These distinct equilibrium configurations show dual and single-length-scale structural assemblies analogous to those present in our DFT based phase diagram (phases (ii) and (iiia) in Fig. \ref{diagram}).
-It is tempting to interpret a DPD polymer chain as a single coarse-grained DFT particle, but it should be noted that the surfactant-like nature of the copolymer makes a quantitative comparison between the chemically predictive molecular model and the DFT assembly structures difficult.
-Although we cannot directly map the GEM-$n$ interactions to those between the DPD beads, the two distinct length scales emerging from the effective interactions in Fig.~\ref{star} appear in the DPD model.
-Also, in the DPD simulations the key feature for multi-core assembly is a sufficient degree of immiscibility between the species.
-The formation of solvophobic polymer cores needs to be energetically favorable, they need to be stabilized to a sufficient degree by the solvophilic polymer segments, and the solvophilic polymer cannot have too favorable interactions with either the solvent or the solvophobic polymer.
+Figure~\ref{simulations} shows snapshots of different equilibrium configurations obtained from simulations by varying the molar fractions of the components.
+This system strikingly self-assembles into structures corresponding to a multi-core-corona and a single-core-corona states.
+Both cases correspond to a total solid content of $N_{\rm s}/(N_{\rm s}+N_{\rm w})=20.15$\% in aqueous solvent, where $N_{\rm s}$ and $N_{\rm w}$ are the number of solid and water beads, respectively.
+In the former case the molar fractions are $10$~\% A$_{19}$ and $90$~\% A$_1$B$_6$, whilst in the latter $50$~\% A$_{19}$ and $50$~\% A$_1$B$_6$.
+The simulations are performed in a cubic box of $100 \times 100 \times 100\ r_c^3$.
+These equilibrium configurations show dual and single-length-scale structural assemblies analogous to those in our DFT based phase diagram (phases (ii) and (iiia) in Fig. \ref{diagram}).
+It is tempting to interpret a DPD polymer chain as a single coarse-grained DFT particle, but it should be noted that the surfactant-like nature of the copolymer makes a quantitative comparison between chemically predictive molecular model and DFT-assembly structures difficult.
+Nevertheless, the two distinct length scales emerging from the effective interactions in Fig.~\ref{star} also appear in the DPD model.
+Additionally, also in DPD simulations the key feature for multi-core assembly is a sufficient degree of immiscibility between the species.
+The formation of solvophobic cores needs to be energetically favorable and need to be sufficiently stabilized by the solvophilic polymer segments, and the solvophilic polymer cannot have too favorable interactions with either the solvent or the solvophobic polymer.
 If either the solvophobic polymers are too solvophobic, or the solvophilic one too solvophilic, or the two polymers readily mix, the assembly becomes core-shell or phase separates.
-This demonstrates how the competition between interactions and a mutual balance of immiscibility gives rise to multiple-length-scale assemblies -- single-length-scale self-assembly is retained when any of the pairwise effective interactions dominates.
+This demonstrates how competition between interactions and mutual balance of immiscibility gives rise to multiple-length-scale assemblies -- single-length-scale self-assembly is retained when any of the pairwise effective interactions dominates.